Last Updated on

 IoT is the combination of being able to connect everything to the Internet and linking in Big Data.
-This ushers in many possibilities, including “the connected car.”
+These ushers in many possibilities, including “the connected car.”
 But this post will tell you why IoT for automobiles still doesn’t matter.

 But, what about cars?
 This is the one area that’s keeping me skeptical.

-And to be clear, I’m not talking about automobile manufacturing…that is a hot bed for IoT…I’m talking about the vehicles themselves.
+And to be clear, I’m not talking about automobile manufacturing…that is a hotbed for IoT…I’m talking about the vehicles themselves.

 But are consumers really demanding and buying IoT features in their cars?
 Is it offering compelling features and making it worth the investment from a car manufacturer’s perspective?

 Or are people still just buying cars based on traditional factors and sex appeal?

 In case you need to catch up, here’s how IoT is rocking other industries

 - IoT in Healthcare Business Trends for 2016